JRWSP/SimpleEarnAPY/README.md

 ### Supported stablecoin
 USDC, USDT
 ### Supported CEX
-Binance, OKX, Bitget, Kucoin
+Binance, OKX, Bitget, Kucoin, Bybit

 ### Unsupported CEX
 Some CEX does not provide API for their flexible earn product.
 I will add them once their API is available.

-HTX, Bybit, Crypto.com, Coinbase, Gate-io
+HTX, Crypto.com, Coinbase, Gate-io

 ## To-do